PROFIT: Projection-based Test in Longitudinal Functional Data: Simulation study

 \subsection{Computation details}

-We carry out the steps of the Algorithm \ref{alg: testing} by first obtaining a smooth version of the bivariate mean function using the sandwich smoother \citep{xiao2013fast} implemented in \verb|fbps| function of \verb|refund| \citep{refund} package in R. After demeaning the response, we obtain the orthogonal basis functions $\widehat{\phi}_k(s) : k=1,\dots, K$ by applying the bivariate kernel smoother to the ``raw covariances'' using \verb|FPCA| function in the \verb|fdapace| \citep{fdapace} package with $K$ chosen based on PVE equal to $90\%$.
+We carry out the steps of the Algorithm \ref{alg: testing} by first obtaining a smooth version of the bivariate mean function using the sandwich smoother \citep{xiao2013fast} implemented in \verb|fbps| function of \verb|refund| \citep{refund} package in R. After demeaning the response, we obtain the orthogonal basis functions $\widehat{\phi}_k(s) : k=1,\dots, K$ by applying the bivariate kernel smoother to the `raw covariances' using \verb|fpca.face()| function in the \verb|refund| package, for its computational efficiency over \verb|FPCA()| function in R package \verb|fdapace| \citep{fdapace}.
+The number of eigenbasis $K$ chosen based on PVE equal to $90\%$.
 The smoothing parameters in both the mean and the covariance estimation are chosen using generalized cross-validation (GCV).
 After projecting the response, we model the mean function $\eta_k(t)$ using truncated linear basis by placing the knots $\kappa_1, \dots, \kappa_Q$ at a equally spaced quantile levels of the observed visit times $\spr{\spr{t_{ij}}_{j=1}^{m_i}:i }$ with a number of knots $Q =\max \{ 20, \min ( 0.25 \times \text{ number of unique } t_{ij} , 40 ) \}$ \citep{ruppert2003semiparametric}.
+Other choices of $Q$ have been considered, and the results are robust to the choice.
+More discussion and illustration of the results are presented in Section~\ref{sec: supp_senstivity_Q} of the Supplementary material.
 For each $k$, the covariance function of the projected response, $\gamma_k(t,t^\prime)$, is estimated by representing the random component $\epsilon_{ik}(t)$ as a truncated KL expansion, i.e. ${\epsilon}_{ik}(t) = \sum_{\ell=1}^{L_{k}}c_{ik\ell}\psi_{k\ell}(t)$, where $\psi_{k\ell}(t)$ be the estimated eigenfunctions and the $c_{ik\ell}$ are estimated score coefficients.
-The eigenfunctions/eigenvalues corresponding to the projected data are estimated using \verb|fpca.sc| function in \verb|refund| package.
+The eigenfunctions/eigenvalues corresponding to the projected data are estimated using \verb|fpca.sc()| function in \verb|refund| package.
 The number of eigenfunctions $L_k : k=1,\dots,K$ is chosen with PVE of $90\%$.
-After denoising the quasi projections $W_{k,ij}$ with the inverse square root of estimated covariance matrix $\widehat{\bSigma}_{W,k}$, we fit the LMM in~(\ref{eqn: mixedmodel}) using the \verb|lme| function in \verb|nlme| \citep{nlme} package and compute the test-statistic $\widehat{pLRT}_{N,k}$ along with the p-values via \verb|exactLRT| function in \verb|RLRsim| package.
+After denoising the quasi projections $W_{k,ij}$ with the inverse square root of estimated covariance matrix $\widehat{\bSigma}_{W,k}$, we fit the LMM in~(\ref{eqn: mixedmodel}) using the \verb|lme()| function in \verb|nlme| \citep{nlme} package and compute the test-statistic $\widehat{pLRT}_{N,k}$ along with the p-values via \verb|exactLRT()| function in \verb|RLRsim| package.
 The p-value with PROFIT is calculated as the minimum of these $K$ p-values.
+The R code to replicate the simulation results is publicly available at \url{https://github.com/SalilKoner/PROFIT}.